bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 Ng add is a convenient way to import 3rd party libs that will update `angular.json` and `package.json` with any changes we need.

 ✏️ Update **src/app/app.module.ts**.
-Once you're done, don't forget to restart the server!
+Once you’re done, don’t forget to restart the server!

 @sourceref ./app.module.ts
 @highlight 5, 6, 29, 30, only

-Now let's add the markup to our order component implementing the tabs widget.
+Now let’s add the markup to our order component implementing the tabs widget.

 ✏️ Update **src/app/order/order.component.html**

 @diff ./order.component-starter.html ./order.component-withtabs.html only

-Now when we view the order form of our route, we'll see a nice form and tabs for lunch and dinner menu options.
+Now when we view the order form of our route, we’ll see a nice form and tabs for lunch and dinner menu options.

 ![Place My Order App tabs](../static/img/angular/pmo-tabs-working.gif 'Place My Order App tabs')

 ## Problem 3: Create Custom Menu-Items Component

-We're going to build another component to use in our form to handle selecting order items.
+We’re going to build another component to use in our form to handle selecting order items.
 We use data-binding to pass data between components.
-We'll use the `@Input()` to get our list of items from the restaurant to display in our child component, and eventually hook it into our Reactive Form using the `formControlName` attribute as shown below.
+We’ll use the `@Input()` to get our list of items from the restaurant to display in our child component, and eventually hook it into our Reactive Form using the `formControlName` attribute as shown below.

 ```html
 <pmo-menu-items